lafiee/matchmaker/README.md

 # Matchmaking System

 This project implements a matchmaking system for players in a game.
-The system includes functionalities for players to join a matchmaking queue, creating a competition, and handle players who have been in the queue for too long.
+The system includes functionalities for players to join a matchmaking queue, create a competition, and handle players who have been in the queue for too long.

 ## Assignment Workflow

-The project was started by doing a research into the matchmaking systems in the market and studying on how they have solved the given feature requests.
-Expecially Google's Open Match has given lots of inspiration, especially the `Director` for working as a sort of organizer.
+The project was started by researching matchmaking systems in the market and studying how they have solved the given feature requests.
+Google's Open Match provided a lot of inspiration, especially the `Director` for working as a sort of organizer.

-Followed up by small amount of rubber duck planning with ChatGPT to build up the concept.
-The first concept had a bit too wide scope with searchFields, ticket systems etc, which I abandoned shortly after the first iteration.
-Similarly the main was first lauching a player joiner in a separate goroutine simulation but changed to the current API format after rereading the assignment.
+This was followed by a small amount of rubber duck planning with ChatGPT to build up the concept.
+The first concept had a bit too wide a scope with search fields, ticket systems, etc., which I abandoned shortly after the first iteration.
+Similarly, the main was first launching a player joiner in a separate goroutine simulation but changed to the current API format after rereading the assignment.

-Copilot was used when ever it gave some useful input, mostly in similar manner as intellisense.
+Copilot was used whenever it gave some useful input, mostly in a similar manner as IntelliSense.
 It did write most of the quick unit tests.

 ## Features